edthedev/educade/CONTRIBUTING.md

 ## Set up PyEnv

-Setup PyEnv per instructions at [PyEnv README](https://github.com/pyenv/pyenv)
+Setup PyEnv per instructions at [PyEnv README](https://github.com/pyenv/pyenv).

+> Tip: Since my Ansible computer is a Raspberry Pi, I use the `git clone` version for Linux.

 Confirm this worked with `which pyenv`.
 You may need to restart your shell first.